-Each semester is divided into 3 rotations.
+Each semester is divided into 3 rotations (since COVID-19, 2 rotations).
 Over the course of the year, there will be 1 rotation in General Medicine, 1 rotation in General Surgery, and 4 rotations in arbitrary specialties, depending on hospital availability.

 In 2019, my rotations were:

-- R#4: Endocrinology, radiation oncology, rheumatology and oncology – Alfred Hospital
+- R#4: Endocrinology, Rheumatology, Medical Oncology, Radiation Oncology and Infectious Diseases – Alfred Hospital

 At most public teaching hospitals, students are attached to a clinical team – generally for either the whole rotation, or 2 weeks at a time.
-For example, at the Alfred Hospital in rotation 4, I was attached to endocrinology as my ‘home team’ for the whole rotation.
-Teams usually consist of a registrar (senior doctor-in-training in that specialty) and resident (junior doctor-in-training not yet in a specific specialty training program).2 There will additionally be a consultant (senior doctor completed their training) on duty for the day, who may or may not be at the ward round.
+For example, at the Alfred Hospital in rotation 4, I was attached to Endocrinology as my ‘home team’ for the whole rotation.
+Teams usually consist of a registrar (senior doctor-in-training in that specialty) and resident (junior doctor-in-training).
+There will additionally be a consultant (senior doctor completed their training) on duty for the day, who may or may not be at the ward round.
 There may also be other staff involved, such as other doctors or allied health staff.

 The day begins with ward rounds – typically at 8 am for medical teams and 7 am for surgical teams.3 You would meet the day team in their office at 8 am, where the team would receive a handover from the previous night's staff explaining anything that has happened overnight.
 If the team is nice, they would print you a patient list for you to follow along.

 The team would then go and see all of the current inpatients on the list under the care of that team.
-While attached to neurology at Frankston, there would generally be many patients with complex medical needs, and ward rounds would usually stretch into the afternoon.
-In contrast, orthopaedic surgery ward rounds at Frankston would be done within the hour, as doctors would need to prepare for surgery at 8 am.
+While attached to Neurology at Frankston, there would generally be many patients with complex medical needs, and ward rounds would usually stretch into the afternoon.
+In contrast, Orthopaedic Surgery ward rounds at Frankston would be done within the hour, as doctors would need to prepare for surgeries beginning at 8 am.

 When ward rounds are not blazing through the hospital at breakneck pace, medical students can be of help.
 Traditionally, this was in the form of looking for and carrying around patient files.
-Now that hospitals have gone digital, the role is instead to go hunting for a spare computer and swap out dead batteries.
+Now that most metropolitan hospitals (and increasingly many rural hospitals) have gone digital, the role is instead to go hunting for a spare computer and swap out dead batteries.